hpc-carpentry/old-hpc-workflows/_episodes/03-wildcards.md

 > ## Updating `zipf_test` rule
 >
-> Add `zipf_test.py` as a dependency of `results.txt`
+> Add `zipf_test.py` as a dependency of `results.txt`.
+We haven't yet covered
-> We haven't yet covered the techniques required to do this with named wildcards
+> the techniques required to do this with named wildcards so you will have to
-> so you will have to use indexing.
+> use indexing.
+Yes, this will be clunky, but we'll fix that part later!
-> Yes, this will be clunky, but we'll fix that part later!
+>
 > Remember that you can do a dry run with `snakemake -n -p`!
 >
 > > ## Solution